About Turo Go

-Turo Go gives guests the ability to easily locate, book, and unlock vehicles directly through the Turo app.
-Just filter for Turo Go cars and find an instantly available option nearby, accessible right from your phone.
+Turo Go is technology that gives guests the ability to find, book, and unlock vehicles through the Turo app.
+Filter for Turo Go cars and find an available option nearby and accessible right from your phone.

 The host will provide basic details about where the vehicle is located and how to access it.
-The app will give you directions to the vehicle and even show you a map of its current location.
-Then you’ll be able to unlock the car and check in directly with the app.
+The app will give you directions to the vehicle and show you a map with its current location.
+You’ll be able to unlock the car and check in directly with the app.

-Once you unlock the vehicle, you must start the engine within 15 minutes.
+Once you unlock the vehicle, you have a 15-minute window to start the engine.

-Secondary drivers do not and should not drive or have access to the car without the primary driver being present.
-If you give your phone, account information, or other access to the secondary driver, for the purposes of driving the car without you going along, we will hold you responsible for any damages that should occur, and you may be removed from Turo.
+If you give your phone, account information, or other access to the secondary driver to allow them to drive the car without you, we’ll hold you responsible for any damages and may remove you from Turo.

-You’re responsible for the vehicle the moment the trip starts, so you should always show up on time for trips, whether or not you’re meeting with hosts in person.
-The car will only be available to you for up to 12 hours after the scheduled trip start time.
-If you do not begin your trip within those 12 hours, your trip will be canceled without a refund.
+You’re responsible for the vehicle the moment the trip starts.
+That’s why it’s important to show up on time for trips.
+The car will be available to you for up to 12 hours after the scheduled trip start time.
+If you don’t begin your trip within those 12 hours, we’ll cancel your trip, and you won’t receive a refund.
 Try to stay in contact if you’re running late!

-If there’s a ticket on the car when you get there, if you are unhappy with the condition of the car, or it isn’t as described, call our Turo Go team at (415) 463-3200, and we’ll help you out.
+If there’s a ticket on the car when you get there or you’re unhappy with the car’s condition, call our Turo Go team at (415) 463-3200.

 Locking the vehicle

-When your adventure ends, if the vehicle has a keyed ignition, make sure the key is replaced in the visor.
+If the vehicle has a keyed ignition, make sure to replace the key in the visor.
 Use the app to lock the vehicle.
 Do not lock the car from the inside.

-If you need more time for your trip, notify the host, and request an extension on the app by clicking “Change trip.”
-If the host denies your extension request, you must return the car at the original time.
-If you attempt to start the car after the trip ends in a Turo Go car, the engine will not turn on.
-Get in touch with our Turo Go team at (415) 463-3200 as soon as possible if you’re running late and the car will no longer start!
+If you need more time for your trip, notify the host and request an extension.
+In the app, tap “Change trip” to submit your request.
+If the host denies your request, you must return the car at the original time.
+If you try to start a Turo Go car after the trip end, the engine will not turn on.
+Get in touch with our Turo Go team at (415) 463-3200 as soon as possible if you’re running late and the car will no longer start.

-If you’re having issues connecting to the device, try these common solutions.
+If you’re having trouble connecting to the device, be sure:

-- If it’s not working, try turning Bluetooth off and back on again.
+- you’ve tried turning Bluetooth off and back on again

-Turo Go is currently offered in Southern California and the California Bay Area only, although we plan to expand to more parts of the US soon.
+Turo Go is offered in Southern California and the San Francisco Bay Area.
+We plan to expand to more parts of the US soon.